redwarp/blog/content/image-filters/index.md

 cargo new image-filters
 ```

-As always, this will create a new rust project, including a `Cargo.toml` file and a hello world `main.rs` file.
+As always, this will create a new `Rust` project, including a `Cargo.toml` file and a hello world `main.rs` file.
 Let's edit the `Cargo.toml` file and add all the dependencies we will need.

 ```toml